indimail/indimail-virtualdomains/.github/README-indimail.md

 ![architecture](indimail_arch.png "IndiMail Architecture")

 IndiMail allows servers to be distributed anywhere geographically.
 This is useful especially if you have users at different parts of the globe. e.g. Your Brazil users can have their server located in Brazil, Bombay users in Bombay, Delhi users in Delhi.
 And yet when your Brazil users comes to Delhi for a visit, he or she can access all emails sitting in Delhi by accessing the Delhi server.
 IndiMail provides this distributed feature using proxies for SMTP, IMAP and POP3 protocols.
 The proxy servers run using [ucspi-tcp](https://cr.yp.to/ucspi-tcp.html "ucspi-tcp") and are by default configured under supervise.
 You can use any IMAP/POP3 server behind the proxy.
 You can extend the domain across multiple servers without using any kind of NAS storage.
+Without something like indimail, to horizontally scale your email domain across multiple hosts, you will have to have your storage accessible on all hosts which do mail delivery or mail retrieval.

 The ability of IndiMail to know user's location also allows IndiMail to setup a heterogeneous messaging environment.
 If you have IndiMail, you can have a server running MS exchange, few servers running IBM Lotus Notes, and few servers running IndiMail and all using a single domain.
-A utility called 'hostcntrl' allows you to add foreign users to IndiMail's database.
+A utility called `hostcntrl` allows you to add foreign users to IndiMail's database.
 This feature also allows you to migrate your users from a proprietary platform to IndiMail without causing downtime or disruption to existing users.
 In fact, this method has been used very successfully in migrating corporate users out of MS Exchange & IBM Lotus Notes to IndiMail without the end users realizing it.

 To migrate from an existing proprietary mail server like MS Exchange requires 5 steps.